tombracey/PuLP-Fantasy/README.md

 The `pandas` module reads the CSV files and converts them into dataframes.

-`pandasql` is used to join and query these dataframes to create another one with more useful data for the game.
+`pandasql` is used to join and query the dataframes to create another one with useful data for the game.
 The columns created are:
 - Constituency
 - Winning_Party
 - Projected_Points